Accelerating the assembly of defect-free atomic arrays with maximum parallelisms: Introduction

 In order to further scale up the size of defect-free atomic arrays, a key challenge lies at the tension between the decreasing lifetime of the atomic ensemble and the increasing time cost of rearranging the atoms~\cite{PhysRevX.9.011057}.
 Two major strategies have been developed to overcome this challenge.
 One is to extend the vacuum limited lifetime.
 For example, by placing the system in a cryogenic environment, a single-atom lifetime of 6000 seconds and defect-free arrays with 324 atoms are reported recently~\cite{2022-schymik2022situ,PhysRevApplied-6000s}.
 The other strategy is to reduce the rearrangement time cost by designing faster rearrangement protocols.
-Based on single mobile optical tweezers produced by AODs, a variety of rearrangement algorithms have been demonstrated, such as the shortest-move heuristic algorithm~\cite{19MLA,PhysRevResearch.3.023008}, intuitive algorithm~\cite{16Browaeys,20Enhanced-assembly}, and Hungarian matching algorithm~\cite{22Multiqubit-entanglement}.
+Based on single mobile optical tweezers produced by AODs, a variety of rearrangement algorithms have been demonstrated, such as the shortest-move heuristic algorithm~\cite{19MLA,PhysRevResearch.3.023008}, intuitive algorithm~\cite{16Browaeys,20Enhanced-assembly}, and Hungarian matching algorithm~\cite{graham2022multi}.

 In recent works, multi-mobile-tweezer algorithms have also been demonstrated~\cite{tian2022parallel,21-256-Lukin} and show their capability to assemble larger defect-free atomic arrays.
 To further decrease the time cost of atom rearrangement, and increase the size of defect-free atomic arrays, we need to lift two hardware limitations.
 One is that people usually need to wait until a full atomic fluorescence image has been read out from an electron-multiplying CCD (EMCCD) camera to determine atomic occupations, despite the fact that in some cases only part of the atomic image is needed to make corresponding rearrangement strategies.
-The other is that, with the widely-used arbitrary waveform generators (AWGs), the maximum number of simultaneous controlled mobile tweezers is limited by the exponential complexity of generation of the control signals for the mobile tweezers.
+The other is that, with the widely-used arbitrary waveform generators (AWGs), the maximum number of simultaneous controlled mobile tweezers is limited by the slow speed of the calculation and streaming of the control signals for the mobile tweezers.

 In this work, we lift these limitations by designing an FPGA-based integrated measurement and feedback system featuring maximum parallelisms for the rearrangement.
 We integrate the abilities of low-latency atomic occupation analysis, rearrangement strategy formulation, and real-time multi-tweezer control in this system, so that these processes work in parallel to save in-sequence waiting time.
 We develop a new rearrangement algorithm, named Tetris algorithm, which is tailored for the parallel hardware structure.
 These developments significantly reduce the rearrangement time cost, and thus pave the way to rearrangement and assembly of large-scale defect-free atomic arrays.